 This is lesson no. 1 where we are just getting warmed up.

-Conversion optimization is the systematic process of getting more visitors to take a specific desired action.
+As we explained in our Conversion Optimization Guide, this is the systematic process of getting more visitors to take a specific desired action.

 Is it higher conversion rates?
 Not really.
 Reduce your prices to 99 cents for every product, and your conversion rates will go up immediately.
 But you’ll probably go out of business.